 A Note on Male & Female Plants

-Male plants are used to pollinate females to create seeds.
-When a male plant reaches its flowering stage, pollen is released which sticks to the female plant and is absorbed by its pistils.
-Female plants produce the THC-filled buds you desire and are the type of weed you need to grow if you wish to get high.
+Male plants can pollinate females to create seeds.
+When a male plant reaches its flowering stage, pollen is released, which sticks to the female plant and is absorbed by its pistils.
+However, only female plants produce THC-filled buds.

-Hermaphrodite plants contain male and female sexual organs.
-A ‘hermie’ plant is capable of fertilizing itself which can be useful from a breeding perspective.
+Hermaphrodite plants, a.k.a., hermies, contain male and female sexual organs.
+A hermie plant is capable of fertilizing itself, which can be helpful from a breeding perspective.

 Final Thoughts on Cannabis Species

-Indica plants grow short and bushy and offer a more sedative experience.
-Meanwhile, Ruderalis plants are the shortest of all and don’t offer potent psychoactive properties.
+Generally, sativa plants grow tall and thin and offer intoxicating effects.
+Indica plants typically grow short and bushy and provide a more sedative experience.
+Meanwhile, ruderalis plants are the shortest of all and don’t offer potent intoxicating effects.